 Sagami

-No Japanese restaurant in South Jersey has quite the reputation or the devoted following of Sagami.
+No Japanese restaurant in South Jersey has quite the reputation nor the devoted following of Sagami.
 When the door is opened at lunchtime, there are always half a dozen or more regulars waiting to get in.
 At dinner, the parking lot will probably be full.
 The cooked food is very good, but the sushi is sublime.
-Chef Shigeru Fukuyoshi opened Sagami in 1974, and he was still behind the sushi bar in 2019, bent low over his work.
-BYO—EL
+BYO. —EL

 37 West Crescent Boulevard, 856-854-9773